 The president did that for you too.

-You got 4,000 ventilators this week, and you got more on the way.
+You got 4,000 ventilators this week and you got more on the way.

-Because you had a lot of money for a lot of other things, and you will get the money needed to take care of the people in New York.
+You got hundreds of thousands of masks and gloves and other medical gear that I can't believe you yourself didn't prepare for because you had a lot of money for a lot of other things and you will get the money needed to take care of the people in New York.

-It's in the country's best interest To prevent New Yorkers from getting other people sick.
+It's in the country's best interest to prevent New Yorkers from getting other people sick.

 Ron DeSantis in Florida was right to say if you're coming from New York, you got to quarantine yourself two weeks.